 In the bucket strategy, you divide up your investment portfolio into two or more parts, known as buckets.
 Each bucket is different in terms of the riskiness of the investments.
 The simplest bucket approach consists of just two buckets:

-The idea is that you make withdrawals from the cash bucket to top up any other pension income you may be receiving so that you can cover your outgoings.
+The idea is that withdrawals are taken from the cash bucket to supplement other income sources.
 You would typically make a monthly transfer into your current account, to simulate additional income.

 Under normal circumstances, you periodically replenish the cash bucket by selling shares from the equity bucket.
 However, if there’s a market correction, you can defer selling equities until markets have recovered.